 How to Use PRODUCT Function in Excel (With 9 Examples)

 The PRODUCT function is used to multiply numbers in Excel.
-Usually, you can multiply numbers using the product sign (*) in-between numbers.
-But that method may not be convenient in all types of situations.
-Especially, when you need to work with tons of numbers, the PRODUCT function comes up with more flexibility.
-In this regard, go through the whole article.
-Because you will learn to use the PRODUCT function in Excel with 9 suitable examples.
+Usually, you can multiply numbers using the product sign (*) in between numbers.
+But that method may not be convenient in all situations, especially when you need to work with lots of numbers.

 product function overview